 Government-wide Financial Statements: The government-wide financial statements are reported using the economic resources measurement focus.
 These financial statements are reported using the accrual basis of accounting.
 Revenues are recorded when earned and expenses are recorded at the time liabilities are incurred, regardless of when the related cash flows take place.
-Nonexchange transactions, in which the special education unit gives (or receives) value without directly receiving (or giving) equal value in exchange, include grants, entitlements and donations.
+Nonexchange transactions, in which the special education unit gives (or receives) value without directly receiving (or giving) equal value in exchange, include property taxes, grants, entitlements and donations.
+On the accrual basis, revenue from property taxes is recognized in the fiscal year for which the taxes are levied.
 Revenue from grants, entitlements and donations is recognized in the fiscal year in which all eligibility requirements have been satisfied.

 Governmental Fund Financial Statements: Governmental funds are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Under this method, revenues are recognized when measurable and available.
-The special education unit considers all revenues reported in the governmental funds to be available if the revenues are collected within sixty days after year-end.
+The special education unit considers all revenues reported in the governmental fund to be available if the revenues are collected within sixty days after year-end.
 All revenues are considered to be susceptible to accrual.
 Expenditures are recorded when the related fund liability is incurred, except for principal and interest on general long-term debt, claims and judgments and compensated absences, which are recognized as expenditures to the extent they have matured.
-General capital asset acquisitions are reported as expenditures in governmental funds.
+General capital asset acquisitions are reported as expenditures in the governmental fund.
 Proceeds of general long-term debt and acquisitions under capital leases are reported as other financing sources.